gianni-rosato/svt-av1-psy/README.md

 Set the minimum & maximum quantization matrices for chroma planes.
 The defaults are 8 and 15, respectively.
 These options decouple chroma quantization matrix control from the luma quantization matrix options currently available, allowing for more control over chroma quality.

+- `Odd dimension encoding support`

+Allows the encoder to accept content with odd width and/or height (e.g. 1920x817px).
+Gone are the "Source Width/Height must be even for YUV_420 colorspace" messages.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: